Triglav: Aljaž Tower

 At the top of the mountain stands a small metal structure, the Aljaž Tower (Aljažev stolp).
 It acts as a storm shelter and a triangulation point.
 Along with Triglav, it is also a landmark of Slovenia and a symbol of the Slovenes and Slovene territorial sovereignty.

 The tower's namesake was the priest, mountaineer and patriot Jakob Aljaž.
 In early 1895, he drew up, with a piece of chalk on the floor of his room in the parish of Dovje, plans for a cylindrical tower with a flag on its top.
 In April that year he purchased the summit of Triglav for the sum of one florin.
 Having done so, he secured himself the right to erect a building on the mountain top.
 The tower was constructed from iron and zinc coated sheet steel by Anton Belec from Šent Vid nad Ljubljano.
 He and four workers brought the parts of the tower to the summit of Triglav and put the tower together in only five hours on 7 August 1895.
 The opening took place that same day.
-Aljaž donated the shelter to the Slovene Alpine Society.
+Aljaž donated the shelter to the Slovene Alpine Society today Alpine Association of Slovenia.

 In the beginning, there were three four-legged chairs, a summit register, a spirit stove, and the image Triglav Panorama by Marko Pernhart in the tower.
 It was later repainted and renovated several times by Alojz Knafelc and others.
 In the Communist era, as the highest point of the former Yugoslavia, it was painted red and decorated with a red star.
 However, it has now more or less been restored to its original appearance.
 The star was removed shortly before the dissolution of Yugoslavia.
 On the proclamation of Slovene independence in June 1991, the flag of Slovenia was raised on top of the tower.